 Many STDs have no obvious symptoms or if any, are very mild ones; therefore, it’s very important to learn about STDs.
 Yet no matter how minor the symptoms are, STDs can still be harmful to you and to your sexual partner(s).
-It’s important to seek treatment for sexually transmitted diseases as early as possible in order to restore your health as well as to stop the spread of the disease.
+It’s important to detect sexually transmitted diseases as early as possible in order to restore your health as well as to stop the spread of the disease.
 If you have ever had vaginal, anal, or oral sex, LifeTalk advises that you get tested.
-Not only do we provide STD testing and treatment, we also educate you on how sexually transmitted diseases are transmitted.
+Not only do we provide STD testing, we also educate you on how sexually transmitted diseases are transmitted.

 There are many kinds of sexually transmitted diseases and infections.

 - You can get an STD the first time you have vaginal, anal or oral sex.

 - Many STDs have no cure, while others can be treated through medication.

 - Most people infected with an STD don’t know it.